Album Roman Mythology A Traveler's Guide from Troy to Tivoli - Thames and Hudson

 Description

 All roads lead to Rome.
 Places and events throughout the ancient world provided the Romans with a rich tapestry woven from stories of their past.
 The city itself was a melting pot of people from across the Mediterranean region and beyond, each bringing their myths and legends about heroes and heroines, gods and goddesses.
-Roman citizens wholeheartedly embraced these stories of kings and queens with nymphs, a prophetic child discovered in the field, and the very founding of Rome itself.
-Myths formed the backdrop for rituals and customs of daily life.
+Roman citizens wholeheartedly embraced these stories of kings and spouses with nymphs, a prophetic child discovered in the field, and the founding of Rome itself.
+Myths formed the backdrop to rituals and customs of daily life.
 David Stuttard takes the reader on a journey through eighteen magnificent sites of the ancient Roman world, following the footsteps of Aeneas and his companions from Troy through Greece, North Africa, and Sicily to Italy, traveling with their descendants to Rome, while also enjoying excursions to Tuscany and Lazio to explore later legends.
 Each chapter begins with a vivid description of the location and landscape, followed by related myths and stories, as well as any rituals performed in antiquity.
-Drawing on great works by Dionysius of Halicarnassus, Plutarch, Ovid, Horace, and Virgil, along with specially prepared illustrations and information on key events and relics visible today, this offers a fresh perspective on a timeless fascination.
+Drawing on great works by Dionysius of Halicarnassus, Plutarch, Ovid, Horace, and Virgil, along with specially prepared illustrations and information about key events and remains visible today, this offers a fresh perspective on the theme of eternal fascination.

 Thames & Hudson was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scholarly research accessible to a broad audience.
-To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art, as well as the research of leading scholars, accessible to a broad public.
+To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east and the other west, suggesting a connection between the Old World and the New.

-Today, still an independent family-owned company, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles printed.
-It publishes high-quality books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+Today, still an independent, family-owned company, Thames & Hudson is one of the world's leading publishers of illustrated books, with over 2,000 titles in print.
+It publishes high-quality books across all areas of visual creativity: arts (fine arts, applied arts, decorative arts, performing arts), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
 The list of children’s books is also expanding.
 Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold by publishers operating across different markets and languages to create large editions and reduce unit production costs.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating across different markets and languages, to create large editions and thus reduce unit production costs.
 Neurath’s concept was the first of many innovations introduced by Thames & Hudson into the publishing world.

 Seeking to continue book packaging in a second edition and recognizing the need to amortize the high costs of producing illustrated books, Neurath founded his own publishing house, with offices in London and New York in the fall of 1949.
 Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-Art and scholarship thus remain at the heart of Thames & Hudson’s publishing program, which remains true to its core principle: providing a “museum without walls”.
+Art and scholarship remain at the heart of Thames & Hudson’s publishing program, which stays true to its fundamental principle: providing a “museum without walls”.

 Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
-Its extensive catalog includes thousands of engaging titles, many of which are prestigious collectible editions.
+Its extensive catalog includes thousands of engaging titles, many of which are prestigious collector’s editions.

 Attributes / Details